Feedback and Criticism

 e.
 Out of Context

 Taking a sentence or phrase out of context seems to be another favorite.
-Anyone can find anything and everything to be offensive when one starts taking things out of context.
+When one starts taking things out of context, anyone can find anything and everything offensive.

 If she had a minute to listen, this would have been my explanation: